freenode/web-7.0/content/kb/using/certfp.md

 Revolution
 ----------

-Create the pem file as per above, transfer it to your Android device, and place it wherever you want (`Downloads` is a common location).
+Create the .pem file as per above, transfer it to your Android device, and place it wherever you want (`Downloads` is a common location).
 Start Revolution and navigate to the `Manage servers` screen if you are not there already, long-press on the server you wish configure certfp for, and